 Linda received her degree from Southern Oregon University, and has lived in the Rogue Valley for most of her life.
-She has raised three sons: Dennis, a Microsoft representative to Eastern Europe; David, a photographer and digital photography consultant; and Michael, a police officer.
+She has raised three sons: Dennis, a Microsoft representative in Washington state; David, a photographer and digital photography consultant; and Michael, a police officer.
 Linda has five grandchildren, one of whom is a Pomegranate alumnus.

 Lucretia Weems has been a teacher for most of her adult life in numerous fields of informal education, including the arts, movement theory and garden design.
 Lucretia received her garden design training in the Landscape Architecture program at U.C.L.A. in addition to attending Reed College in Portland, Oregon.

 For twenty years, she was an instructor and international teacher trainer in the Feldenkrais Method of somatic education developed by the Israeli physicist Moshe Feldenkrais.
 She then served as Program Director for Denver Tier III of the Scientific and Cultural Facilities District, which provided an after-school arts program to 120 underserved elementary schools, as well as grants and nonprofit training to hundreds of community arts organizations.
 She was Vice President of the Colorado Alliance for Arts Education for many years, and served on the founding board of the Museum for Contemporary Art Denver.
 She was trained as a docent at the Denver Art Museum.